 Most of MBC’s activities involve helping health care providers support and promote breastfeeding.
 Our goal is help providers prevent breastfeeding problems, and recognize them and solve them easily should they occur.
 All of our materials are evidence-based, are free from commercial bias, and can be downloaded from our website at no cost.

-We have developed two 1-page handouts, “Making Milk is Easy” and “Discharge Instructions,” and we encourage providers to download and distribute these handouts.
+We have developed two 1-page handouts, “Making Milk” and “Discharge Instructions,” and we encourage providers to download and distribute these handouts.

 We have developed two evidence-based flowcharts entitled “Approach to Early Breastfeeding.”
 These flowcharts are designed to help providers recognize and treat early breastfeeding problems.
 One is for Birth to 48 Hours, and the second one is for 48 Hours to Two Weeks.

-We developed a software program for handheld devices (PDA’s) for providers, as these devices are increasingly utilized by physicians and nurses.
+We developed a software program for smartphones for providers.
 The software contains our Approach to Early Breastfeeding flowcharts, as well as information on breastfeeding resources and medications.

 Since 2002, we have hosted a fall conference for health care providers, which has been well-attended.